-My cousin Difu and myself were boarded at around 11:30pm that evening as against 9:30pm we were supposed to have boarded.
+My cousin, Difu, and I were boarded at about 11:30pm that evening as against 9:30pm when we were supposed to have boarded.
 We were travelling to New York via Istanbul.

 Tiredness was written all over my face because I had worked the previous night and I never had an opportunity to rest or even sleep before embarking on the journey.
 I was still thrilled by the story of one of the fellow passengers who was flying to St. Petersburg in Russia.
 He has just gained admission to further his studies in Russia and he had a very nasty experience with the local immigration in Lagos.
 He told us of how he was compelled to pay almost a $100 in bribe because he only bought a one-way ticket.
 They claimed that he was supposed to by a return ticket as the Russian immigration may want to deport him if he did anything wrong and that the return ticket would be used for that purpose.
 It was his first time travelling and when he could not stand the pressure of debating with the officials, after he had also consulted widely with his family over the phone, he had no option but to give in to their request.

 I felt sad with the Ola’s story.
 He told me that some officers were even asking him for something more.
 I wondered if those officials had conscience at all.
 I wondered how they will feel if the same treatment they meted out on the young man was done to their kids or a relation of theirs.
 In any case, we had to continue and I advised him not to give any dime to any other official till he gets to his destination in Russia.